Monetizing VulnerabilitiesFrom probabilites to dollars and cents

 Figure 1.
 Effect of the mean parameter on the normal distribution

 However it always allows room for negative values, no matter how much you push the mean parameter towards the positive side, as you see above.
 For this particular purpose the best fit is the log-normal family of distributions, the distribution of the logarithm of a normally distributed variable.

 Plus, it has the advantage of being a little skewed towards the lower values, instead of being perfectly symmetric around the mean, which makes lower values more probable and hence is in better correspondence with the reality.

-and call that the loss for that risk in that simulated year.
+experts, and call that the loss for that risk in that simulated year.
+We

 Notice how, given that the probabilities for each risk are small, none larger than 10%, most rows, most of the time, will display a loss of $0.
 Now the way to make this into a useful simulation is to run it many times and writing down the results, packed up into bins with which we could make a histogram, or better yet, a curve.